 Company's lawsuit for money in oil leak response dismissed

-NEW ORLEANS (AP) — A 2016 lawsuit by the New Orleans-based company that has failed to end the longest-running oil spill in U.S. history has been dismissed by a federal judge.
+NEW ORLEANS (AP) — A federal judge has dismissed a lawsuit against the government filed by a New Orleans-based company that has failed to end the longest running oil spill in U.S. history.

 Information from: WWL-TV, http://wwltv.com